European-XFEL/Karabo/CONTRIBUTING.md

 Python Classes
 --------------

- * Deriving from a super class and call methods should be done like that:
+ * Per convention, deriving from a super class and call methods should be done like this:

        `super(className, self)`

-   Just in case we want to support Python 2 and 3 in the future

  * Do not use names of builtins for variables (e.g. `object`)